eshen1991/professional-services/examples/gcs-proxy-client-encrypt/README.md

 # GCS Proxy POC

 This repository demonstrates a proof-of-concept (POC) for proxying Google Cloud Storage (GCS) requests using Mitmproxy.
-The primary goal is to intercept GCS upload and download requests, encrypting data before upload and decrypting it after download.
-The client side encryption with tink adds additional security in addition to the GCS service side encryption offerings.
+The POC addresses use cases where client side encryption is required(GCS service side encryption is not sufficient),and the functionality needs to be abstracted away from client applicaitons and provided through a separate component, such as a sidecar in k8s.

 ## Key Features

-- **Transparent Encryption/Decryption:** Data uploaded to GCS is automatically encrypted using Google Cloud KMS and tink at client side, and downloaded data is decrypted seamlessly.
+- **Transparent Encryption/Decryption:** Data uploaded to GCS is automatically encrypted using Google Cloud KMS and [Tink](https://developers.google.com/tink)  at client side, and downloaded data is decrypted seamlessly.
-- **Mitmproxy Integration:** Leverages Mitmproxy as a proxy to intercept and modify HTTP/HTTPS traffic for GCS operations.
+- **Mitmproxy Integration:** Leverages [Mitmproxy](https://mitmproxy.org/) as a proxy to intercept and modify HTTP/HTTPS traffic for GCS operations.
 - **Tink Library:** Utilizes the Tink library for cryptographic operations, ensuring secure key management and encryption practices.

 ## How it Works